Who was Athaliah, the wicked Queen?

-1 Athaliah, queen mother in the Bible, is the most powerful woman in Judah.
-She is the only woman in the Bible to have reigned as a monarch 2 Athaliah resists Jehu’s grab for power.
-She becomes ruler of the kingdom 3 Athaliah is hunted down and murdered by Jehu and his foreign soldiers
+Athaliah, queen mother in the Bible, was the most powerful woman in Judah.
+She was the only woman in the Bible to have reigned as a monarch.
+She was eventually murdered by an army general called Jehu, and by his foreign soldiers.

 Athaliah – Bible queen’s struggle for power

-Athaliah was probably the daughter of King Ahab and Queen Jezebel, rulers of the rich northern kingdom of Israel (see map at right).
-Athaliah was married at an early age to King Joram of the southern kingdom of Judah.
+Who was Athaliah?
+Athaliah was probably the daughter of King Ahab and Queen Jezebel, rulers of the rich northern kingdom of Israel (see map below).
+She was married at an early age to King Joram of the southern kingdom of Judah.
 The marriage cemented an alliance between the two countries.

 When Joram died and her son Aziah became king, she became ‘Gebirah‘, the highest-status woman in the kingdom.
 As the mother of the reigning king she out-ranked any of the wives and concubines of her son, and was an extremely powerful woman.